Versus

 • Not an RPG in the mechanical sense — no real dice, no character sheets, no skill checks.
 The AI decides outcomes, not mechanics.

-• Persistence is conversational, not database-backed — memory degrades in longer sessions, and players report drift (the AI gradually losing character consistency, accents, and item details)
+• Persistence is conversational, not database-backed — memory degrades in longer sessions, and players report drift (the AI gradually losing character consistency, accents, and item details).
+See our deep-dive on why AI game masters forget for the full picture.

 • Credit-based economy creates anxiety — credits are shared between AI actions and image generation, and the economy is hard to parse